powersimmani/GUGC_Bioinformatics_FAQ/README.md

 `Biopython` is an external package of Python.
 Therefore The Python tutor in Dodona is no longer available to check the code using `Biopython`.
 I recommend you use the `print` function to check the variables' values.

+## Q5.
+Whose code is evaluated in the same Group?

+We will evaluate the last submission with correct answers.
+There is no need for two people to post the same code simultaneously, and there is no need for only one person to upload the code.
+Please study/submit freely and only pay attention to the last submission of each questions.